sciZer0/7/v/README.md

 <p align="center">In Brief </p>

 **Motto**:<br>
-*A hundred million people will always find a way to financially support 400 useful people.*
+*Hundreds of millions of people will always find a way to financially support several very useful people.*

 <br>